pace-neutrons/horace-docs/docs/Generating_SQW_files.rst

 The two functions have almost identical syntax, as is explained in the sections below.

 To generate the SQW file neutron data for each individual run needs to be provided in one of two formats: the legacy ASCII format SPE file, together with an ASCII detector parameter file (the PAR file), or their replacements the HDF (hierarchical Data Format) NXSPE file.
-More details about these files and how to create them can be found `here <Input_file_formats>`__
+More details about these files and how to create them can be found `here <Input_file_formats.rst>`__

 accumulate_sqw